Key takeaways:

 Excessive inflammatory response:

 Inflammation is essential for fighting off a bacterial infection when you get a cut.
-But the flip side of the inflammatory response is that increased inflammation is linked to many chronic diseases, including cardiovascular disease, diabetes, and bone fragility.
+However, the flip side of the inflammatory response is that increased inflammation is linked to many chronic diseases, including cardiovascular disease, diabetes, and bone fragility.
 Elevated levels of inflammatory cytokines such as IL-6 are linked with decreased longevity.[ref]

 Response to toxins: